Namaste Symbol Of Honor And Grace – What This Yogi Term Truly Means

 The Om symbol is a popular symbol you have likely seen adorning bodies, tapestries, walls, tee-shirts, you name it, and it is another symbol with deep meaning behind it.

 If you are a yogi, you've also definitely heard the song of Om or, auuuummmm, before.
-For new yogis singing aloud in class might come as a surprise but as soon as you join the choir you will feel the oneness as the vibration takes over the room.
+For new yogis singing aloud in class might seem uncomfortable, but as soon as you join the choir, you will feel the oneness as the vibration takes over the room.

-Yogi Weekly's article about Namaste and Om symbols dives into the Om symbol, pronounced “aum” writing that the “A” “ahhh” sound represents the waking state, the “O” “ohhh” sound represents the dream state, and the “M” or “mmm” represents the deep sleep state.
+Yogi Weekly's article about Namaste and the Om symbol dives into the Om symbol, pronounced “aum” writing that the “A” “ahhh” sound represents the waking state, the “O” “ohhh” sound represents the dream state, and the “M” or “mmm” represents the deep sleep state.

-If you have been feeling curious about the Namaste symbol, we hope this satisfied some of your curiosity and that you are inspired to incorporate Namaste into your greetings and salutations.
+If you have been feeling curious about the Namaste symbol, I hope this satisfies some of your curiosity, and you are inspired to incorporate Namaste into your greetings and salutations.

 Namaste.